nakicool007/Combined-Cycle-Power-Plant-Data-Set/README.md

 # DSCI 552 - Homework 2

-Project setup for the Combined Cycle Power Plant homework, based on the supplied `Homework2 (1).pdf` (Instructor: Mohammad Reza Rajati).
-Complete the analysis and written responses yourself in the existing notebook.
-This README contains assignment requirements and environment instructions, not solutions.
+**Author:** Nakul Kumbria

+**GitHub:** nakicool007

+Analysis of the Combined Cycle Power Plant dataset using exploratory plots, linear and polynomial regression, interaction models, and KNN regression.
+The notebook contains the implementation, saved outputs, and written interpretations for Problem 1, along with answers to ISLR exercises 2.4.1 and 2.4.7.

 ## Project structure